 While taking a med, you experience headaches, muscle pains, nausea or other symptoms.
-How do you know if these are related to a drug or something else?
+How do you know if these are related to a drug?
+Is that symptom a drug side effect or something else?

 My mother always had a habit of pointing her “finger of blame” at her medications whenever she experienced a change in well-being.
 Anytime she had a headache, sleepless night, upset stomach, cramping, diarrhea, itchy rash or sore muscles, it surely must have been caused by one of her medications.
 If the doctor prescribed a new medication or the pharmacy dispensed a different color or shape of pill, it made her even more suspicious.
 When she complained to me about it, I tried to convince her that it might not be the medication at all.